Sagus International

 Sagus International is an American furniture manufacturer.
-Sagus’ core business is the manufacture of furniture and casework for the educational, hospitality, health care and commercial sectors.
+Sagus’s core business is the manufacture of furniture and casework for the educational, hospitality, health care, and commercial sectors.

 Overview

 In 2011, Sagus International was acquired by HNI Corporation.
 Sagus International goes to market through its three divisions: Artco-Bell Corporation, LSI Corporation of America, and Midwest Folding Products.
 Sagus is headquartered in Oak Brook, IL, with manufacturing locations in Temple, TX, Minneapolis, MN, and Chicago, IL.
 Sagus has over 800 employees and operates more than 1000000 sqft of manufacturing and distribution space.

 The three operating divisions of Sagus International focus on a few core markets: